HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ### Querying IPv6 vs IPv4

-In case you have IPv6 address DNS entries for your hostname, you have to verify that also the IPv6 address can be reply to the challenge request.
+In case you have IPv6 address DNS entries for your hostname, you have to verify that also the IPv6 address can be reached in the same way.
 When testing connectivity for IPv6 make sure the environment you are using to test the remote connection via curl also supports IPv6.

 Curl has specify parameters to either query the IPv4 ( -4 ) or IPv6 address ( -6 )